KmolYuan/Pyslvs-UI/README.md

 Specify a path and options to generate a crank rocker.

-Two kinds of task target:
+Three kinds of task target:

 + Stop at the maximum generation.
 + Get the minimum fitness value.
++ Stop at the maximum time.

 This function also has batch tasking option and a simple TCP ZMQ connecting mode.